vjdev1212/strmify-public/README.md

 5. Media Players – Support a wide variety of formats.

 ## NOTE
-This repository is created solely for tracking issues and hosting releases.
+1. This repository is created solely for tracking issues and hosting releases.
+2. No Plans to support Anime content.
+Please feel free to use some other apps.

 ## Store Listing
 [![Get it on Google Play](https://img.shields.io/badge/Google_Play-414141?style=for-the-badge&logo=google-play&logoColor=white)](https://play.google.com/store/apps/details?id=com.vijayyuvi.strmify)